-While some trading by corporate insiders can be considered illegal insider trading, most buying and selling by insiders is completely legal.
-As long as the trades are not made based on material, non-public information, corporate executives and others with insider access can legally buy and sell stock in their own investment accounts.
+Some trading by corporate insiders is illegal insider trading, but most buying and selling by insiders is legal.
+As long as the trades are not made based on information that isn't public, those with insider access can legally buy and sell stock in their own investment accounts.

-Though it is legal to buy and sell, insiders do have a special set of rules to follow to ensure that everything is fair for regular investors who don't have advance access to financial results.
-Because of this, board members and executives at public companies must publically report every time they buy or sell their own company stock.
+Though it is legal to buy and sell, insiders have a special set of rules to follow, which ensure that everything is fair for people who don't have early access to financial results.
+Accordingly, board members and executives at public companies must publicly report every time they buy or sell their own company stock.

 Where Can You Find Insider Transactions?